 These rituals are from times past, when the early spring was a period of scarcity.
 Traditional life was a balance of feast and famine, with the feast being at the end of summer, and the famine being at the end of winter and early spring.

-Early spring is the best time of year to burn the fat we used to insulate us all winter.
+Early spring is the best time of year to burn the fat we used to insulate all winter.
 Fasting forces the body to burn fat as fuel.
 Fat burns slow and steady compared to the carbs of fall, which raise blood sugars and spike energy.
 Unlike sugar, fat is a slow-burning, long-lasting, sleep-through-the-night, handle stress, and become more introspective fuel.
 Fat is the spiritual fuel.

 While we all enjoy the feast of fall, now is the time to learn how to enjoy the famine of spring.

 The famine of spring is nature’s way to enforce a season of intermittent fasting.
 This is also nature’s time to cleanse and detox.
 Nobel Prize-winning science has found that fasting increases a process called autophagy.
-Autophagy is the body’s way of cleaning house.
+Autophagy is the body’s way of cleaning the house.
 It happens during starvation, calorie restriction, and fasting.
 Autophagy is one method that the body uses to naturally neutralize cancer cells and degrade cells infected by harmful bacteria and viruses.
 (1)

 - Decreased diabetes risk

 - Improved longevity